lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 Upon finalization a message will be sent thru the serial monitor and the TX led will stop to  blink, the board power needs to be cycled to restart the operation.

+While the autocalibration is performed the progress is also indicated at the TFT LCD GUI.

+*	The meter (upper right) will show progress in Hz difference.
+*	The text scroll will exhibit progress messages.
+*	The footer will be showing the label "AutoCal".

 ```
                                      *** Warning ***

 Calibration time might vary depending on the unique factory characteristics of the Si5351 chipset being used.
+Upon finalization the power needs to
+be recycled for the board to restart.
 ```

 ## Time synchronization